JustComments/terms/Resources/Content/Privacy/Privacy.md

 ### Local Storage Information

 We use local storage information such as (session) cookies to allow our users to sign in and to optionally “remember” the login data or to save generic preferences of users.
-Our payment provider ([Stripe Payments Europe, Limited](https://stripe.com), 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland) uses Cookies for the payment process on our site.
+Our payment providers ([Stripe Payments Europe, Limited](https://stripe.com), 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland and [PayPal(Europe)](https://paypal.com), PayPal (Europe) S.à r.l. et Cie, S.C.A.
+22-24 Boulevard Royal L-2449 Luxembourg) use Cookies for the payment process on our site.

-### Third-Party Platform Integrations

-We provide several platform integrations to show external content on our platform.
-In this case, the services’ terms of service and privacy policy do apply.
-Please review their terms and privacy policies when using a third-party service on our platform.
-We don’t own or control these integrations and and while trying to limit data collection where we can, we don’t exactly know what personal information these third-parties might collect and how they use it.

-In case Do-Not-Track (<abbr>DNT</abbr>) is enabled while attempting to view external content, we show a privacy warning that users can explicitly agree to.
-With DNT enabled, external services default to being inaccessible.

 ### Financial Transactions

-For any financial transaction we use [Stripe Payments Europe, Limited](https://stripe.com), 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland.
+For any financial transaction we use [Stripe Payments Europe, Limited](https://stripe.com), 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland or [PayPal(Europe)](https://paypal.com), PayPal (Europe) S.à r.l. et Cie, S.C.A.
+22-24 Boulevard Royal L-2449 Luxembourg.
 The service provider will gather and process personal data required to process payments.
 For payments and related data to be processed and get verified, the terms and conditions and privacy policy of the payment provider apply. **Credit card numbers are never shared with us**, and thus, never stored by us.

+## Support

+For customer support we use [Drift.com, Inc.](https://www.drift.com/), 3 Copley Place Suite 7000 Boston, MA 02116 United States.
+Drift.com, Inc. will gather and process personal data required for the purpose of their service.
+The terms and conditions and privacy policy of Drift.com, Inc. apply in this case.

 ## Security

 Even though we would like to, we can’t promise you absolute security until the end of times.
-What we can guarantee, is that we keep your personal information as safe as possible and are doing our best to protect all data stored on Colloq.
+What we can guarantee, is that we keep your personal information as safe as possible and are doing our best to protect all data stored on JustComments.
 In case we will become aware of any sort of data breach, we will inform all affected users promptly.

 ## Updates to the Privacy Policy